SAEmanuel/Shodrone_ISEP/docs/planning/sprint2/EAPLI/US245 - Add figure category/02.analysis/README.md

 ![Domain Model](svg/us245-domain-model.svg)

-The diagram presented in this section reflects the current and complete version of the domain model for figure and category management.
-This model explicitly details all relevant attributes and relationships needed to ensure robustness, traceability, and extensibility for the category functionality.
+The following diagram illustrates the updated and complete domain model for the **Figure Category** functionality.
+It includes all relevant attributes and associations required for implementation, traceability, and auditing.

-Unlike the general domain model-which only identifies the main entities and their associations-this excerpt includes all internal attributes required for implementation and compliance with business rules.
-For example, attributes such as `CreatedOn`, `CreatedBy`, `CategoryStatus`, `UpdatedOn`, and `UpdatedBy` are included to fully support auditing, lifecycle management, and traceability.

-A higher level of detail is justified here because:
-- It ensures all functional and non-functional requirements for category management are met, including auditing, uniqueness, activation/inactivation, and description.
-- It supports the enforcement of business rules and future extensibility.
-- It enables full traceability of changes (who created and updated, and when).

 #### **Explanation of the model elements**

-- **Category** (`<<AggregateRoot>>`): The root entity for figure categories, encapsulating all business logic and ensuring consistency.
-- **ID**: Unique identifier for each category.
-- **Name**: Value object ensuring category name uniqueness (case-insensitive) and validation.
-- **CategoryStatus**: Enum indicating whether the category is active or inactive.
-- **CreatedOn**: Date/time when the category was created (audit field).
-- **CreatedBy**: Reference to the user who created the category (audit field).
-- **UpdatedOn**: Date/time of the last modification (audit field).
-- **UpdatedBy**: Reference to the user who last modified the category (audit field).
-- **Description**: Optional field for clarifying the category's purpose.
+- **FigureCategory** (`<<AggregateRoot>>`):
+  The aggregate root representing a category of figures.
+It encapsulates all rules and logic necessary for managing the lifecycle of a category.

+    - `pk`: Primary key (surrogate, auto-generated).
+    - `version`: Used for optimistic concurrency control.
+    - `createdOn` / `updatedOn`: Audit fields for timestamps.
+    - `active`: Boolean flag indicating availability (status).

+- **Name** (`<<ValueObject>>`):
+  Value object representing the name of the category.
+Enforces constraints such as length, allowed characters, and uniqueness.

+- **Description** (`<<ValueObject>>`):
+  Optional value object used to provide additional context about the category.
+Subject to validation constraints (length, non-empty, meaningful content).

+- **Email** (`<<ValueObject>>`):
+  Used both as the `createdBy` and `updatedBy` identifiers, referencing the authenticated user responsible for actions on the category.
+  Must be a valid email from the `@shodrone.app` domain.

-- **Figure** (`<<AggregateRoot>>`): The main entity for figures, associated with one or more categories.
+- **Figure** (`<<AggregateRoot>>`):

-This comprehensive model ensures that all business rules and requirements for figure category management are supported, and that the system is prepared for future enhancements.

-### 2.2.
-Other Remarks
+  Represents a shape or form created by a customer.
+Each `Figure` is associated with exactly one `FigureCategory`, supporting classification and filtering of figures.

+---

+This detailed model supports:

+-  Full **auditability** of each category (who created or modified it, and when).
+-  Enforcement of **domain constraints** (e.g., email domain, name rules, optional descriptions).
+-  Easy **extensibility** for future figure or category features.
+-  Complete **traceability** from figures back to their respective categories.

-This version of the domain model is fully aligned with the latest requirements and no further changes are currently anticipated.
+> This version of the domain model reflects the most up-to-date understanding of requirements and ensures compliance with business rules for category and figure management.